toppeh/monad2023/README.md

 # monad2023
 This repo is a solution to Monad's 2023 recruiting code challenge.

+To run:
+`python3 main.py`
+Tested with Python 3.10.12

 The problem was to guide a miner to a lump of gold in a mine.
 My solution was to use two graph algorithms, DFS and A*, to find a way through the mine.